 In this session we will look at the problem space requirements: Managing Content, Content Promotion, SEO, and others.
 We will look at some of the options and why a custom CMS might be the best option.
 Finally, we will explore how to approach creating a custom CMS solution.

 Griffon in Action is a comprehensive tutorial written for Java developers who want a more productive approach to UI development.
-After a quick Groovy tutorial, you'll immediately dive into Griffon and start building examples that explore its high productivity approach to Swing development.
+In this book, readers will immediately dive into Griffon.
+After a Griffon orientation and a quick Groovy tutorial, they'll start building examples that explore Griffon's high productivity approach to Swing development.
+The book covers declarative view development, like the one provided by JavaFX Script, as well as the structure, architecture and life cycle of Java application development.